NBDelpino1/layout-test/README.md

 ##### Random Thoughts:
 ##### For the list of choices - instead of using rows and colums maybe incorporate a list somehow?
 Need to figure out how to set up columns inside of a list item though
 ##### list items that are buttons???????????
-Will be easy to add an onclick show hide!!!!will also keep the waves effect consistent across the app
+Will be easy to add an onclick show hide!!!!will also keep the waves effect consistent across the app.
+#### Note with the button option I will need to consider adjusting the padding OR finding an alternative to centering the text OR maybe default will work